Care and Support Planning

 - The difference between needs assessment and care planning

-- Legal and regulatory framework: Care Act 2014, MCA 2005, CQC Regulation 9
+- Legal and regulatory framework: Care Act 2014, Mental Capacity Act 2005, CQC Regulation 9, and Regulation 17: Good Governance

-- The CQC Single Assessment Framework and what inspectors look for
+- The CQC Single Assessment Framework and what inspectors look for in care plans

 - Person-centred and strengths-based approaches in planning practice